Skip to Main Content

 ).
 Copyright 1968 by Seneca Polytechnic.

-Example: Inserting an Image from an eBook
+Example: Inserting an Image from a Book or eBook

 Figure 2